-In fact, the new Santa Fe XRT includes a new rugged appearance, but no actual mechanical upgrades, according to Car and Driver.
+In fact, the new Santa Fe XRT includes a new rugged appearance, but no actual mechanical upgrades, according to

 The XRTl seems to be targeting those who like the rugged look of an SUV that’s typically seen in cars for outdoor enthusiasts.